What is an email list cleaning tool?

 Clearout offers multiple pricing tiers including pay-as-you-go credits and monthly subscriptions.
 New users receive free verification credits to test the platform.

-Bulk verification processing with AI confidence scoring
+Bulk verification processing with confidence scoring

 Real-time API for point-of-capture validation